 - Sprint Retrospective – 1.5 hours

-Those are the 4 official meetings but there is another activity, product backlog refinement, that is usually a meeting.
+Those are the 4 official meetings but there is another activity, product backlog refinement, that is usually also conducted as a meeting.
 Product backlog refinement is generally accomplished with the team and the product owner via meeting.
 So we need to consider that in our estimate.

 The Scrum Guide says up to 10% of a teams capacity should be allocated to backlog refinement.
 That would be 8 hours for a 2 week sprint.
 I generally find that teams need much less than that – even half.
 For argument’s sake, let’s put it at 6 hours of backlog refinement.

 - Backlog Refinement – 6 hours

 In terms of totals, that is a maximum of 16 hours of meetings for a 2 week sprint, or 20% of a team’s capacity.
 Remember, these are timeboxes so those are the maximum and teams can use less time.